willkg/blog/posts/dev/auditing_projects.rst

 .. date: 2020-01-07 14:00
 .. tags: dev, python, mozilla, story

-Over the last year, I was handed a bunch of services in various states.
-One of the first things I do when being handed an existing service that I'm now suddenly responsible for is to audit the service.
-That helps me figure out what I'm looking at and what I need to do with it next.
+Over the last year, I was handed a set of services in various states of ownership.
+One of the first things I do when being handed ownerership of an existing service is to audit the service.
+That helps me figure out what state the service is in, what urgent work needs to be done, and what next steps look like.

-This blog post covers my process for auditing services I'm suddenly the proud owner of.
+This blog post covers my process for auditing services.

 ..
 TEASER_END